1. Scavenger Hunt

 2. Random Acts of Kindness

 One morning the boys and I spent a few minutes writing encouraging messages on decorative squares of paper: “I hope you have a nice day” or “I hope you enjoy this book.”
-Then we spent a few minutes scouring the library for some of our favorite books.
+Then we spent a few minutes scouring the shelves for some of our favorite books.
 We stuck the messages inside and hoped that the next reader would enjoy finding them.

 3. I Spy

 My kids love the game I spy, so it was a natural choice for a library game.
-Find a location in the library where a lot of book covers are showing and you can talk quietly.
+Find a location where a lot of book covers are showing and you can talk quietly.
 One person looks around and mentally selects a book.
 Then he offers clues while the others guess.

 I Spy With my Little Eye